tambapps/groovy-shell-user-manual/shell-works/index.md

 In a Shell work, you can set a notification that will be displayed when finished.
 If set, the notification will show even if the work is silent.

+## Scheduled and periodic works

+These works may not run at the exact scheduled time, and may not even run for before a while (this mostly concerns scheduled works) because of your phone's background process restrictions.
+You can find ways to prevent your phone from stopping/killing shell works on [DontKillMyApp](https://dontkillmyapp.com/).

+## Variables and functions

 Within a Shell Work Script, you can use several variables/functions

-- isNetworkAvailable -> boolean to check if network is available
+- **isNetworkAvailable** -> boolean to check if network is available
-- setMessage(String) -> set the message of the notification will the shell work is running (only used if shell is not silent)
+- **setMessage(String)** -> set the message of the notification will the shell work is running (only used if shell is not silent)
-- setFinalTitle(String) -> set the title of the final notification, notification that will be displayed when the shell work is finished, even if silent
+- **setFinalTitle(String)** -> set the title of the final notification, notification that will be displayed when the shell work is finished, even if silent
-- setFinalMessage(String) -> set the message of the final notification, notification that will be displayed when the shell work is finished, even if silent
+- **setFinalMessage(String)** -> set the message of the final notification, notification that will be displayed when the shell work is finished, even if silent
-- setNotificationBigText(Boolean) -> set whether the final should be larger to display a long message
+- **setNotificationBigText(Boolean)** -> set whether the final should be larger to display a long message

 ## Defining classes in a Shell Works